-On Thursday before each weekend, Scott and Sayali must receive the call sheet drafts via email by 1PM.
-If there are any changes to be made, you will be contacted, and changes must be made immediately and sent back to Scott and Sayali by Friday at 5pm.
-Sayali will forward and distribute call sheets to faculty prior to production weekends.
+On Thursday before each weekend, Scott and Tola must receive the call sheet drafts via email by 1pm.
+If there are any changes to be made, you will be contacted, and changes must be made immediately and sent back to Scott and Tola by Friday no later than 5pm.
+Tola will forward and distribute call sheets to faculty prior to production weekends.
 In addition, the Office of Physical Production (Hashem Selph) must receive copies of the call sheets by end of business Friday.
-DPRs must be completed in full by the AD and turned in to the Physical Production Office (Hashem Selph) by Tuesday.
-DPRs must be submitted to Scott by Tuesday morning at or by the beginning of class.
+DPRs must be completed in full by the AD and emailed to the Physical Production Office (Hashem Selph) by Tuesday no later than 9am and Scott & Tola should be copied on that email.